BeeMargarida/ASSO-simple-draw/README.md

 * Libraries for non-engine stuff only (sass, bootstrap)

 ## Functionalities

+To have an extendible tool, well designed and ready to be improved, the following functionalities were set as system requiremtents:

 * [x] SimpleDraw is based on the notion of documents
 * [x] Documents are rendered either in SVG or HTMLCanvas